BHISHMA679/American-Sign-Gesture-Recognition-using-python/README.md

-Hi There I am here with you to guide through the project.
-To begin with project first you must install all libraries required for the project, below are the list of the libraries to be install to your machines...
+To begin with this project, you must first install all the required libraries on your machine.
+Use the following commands:

 pip install numpy
 pip install cvzone
 pip install opencv-python

+Once the installations are complete, follow these steps:

-after installing run the Test.py file.
+Running the Test Script: After installing the libraries, you can run the Test.py file to test the model.

-and if you wish to create your own dataset, you must run the main.py file after pressing 's' it will start to snapshot the images in given frame.
+Creating Your Own Dataset: If you wish to create your own dataset, run the main.py file.
+Press 's' to start capturing snapshots within the given frame.

-The models was trained using Techable Machine with dataset provided with 26 labels, beacuse Training model with 26 labels requires more time, patience and good GPU or CPU. after the model was trained, then it was loaded in Test.py python file.
+Model Training: The model was trained using Teachable Machine with a dataset containing 26 labels.
+Training a model with 26 labels requires significant time, patience, and hardware resources (like a good GPU or CPU).
+Once the model was trained, it was loaded into the Test.py file for testing and use.